xkrych01/Digital-electronics-1/Labs/08-traffic_lights/README.md

                         if (s_cnt < c_DELAY_2SEC) then
                             s_cnt <= s_cnt + 1;
                         else
-                            -- Move to the next state
                             s_state <= STOP1;
-                            -- Reset local counter value

                             s_cnt   <= c_ZERO;
                         end if;

-                    -- It is a good programming practice to use the -- OTHERS clause, even if all CASE choices have -- been made.
                     when others =>
                         s_state <= STOP1;